 Census Tract Data: Sponsors may also document the area eligibility of their proposed sites based on census tract data.
 Beginning 2005, the Census Bureau began to annually estimate household income using the American Community Survey (ACS).
-The ACS is an ongoing survey that provides annual estimates, based on sampling data, in order to give communities more current information than the decennial census is able to provide.
+The ACS is an ongoing survey that provides annual estimates, based on sampling data, in order to give communities more current information than the decennial census can provide.
 The first five-year estimates derived from the ACS were released in 2009 and are considered the most reliable and precise data, especially for small areas such as census block groups.
-Census block groups will continue to be the geographical unit used to assess eligibility for SGSP when using census data.
+Census block groups will continue to be the geographical unit used to assess eligibility for SFSP when using census data.
 The ACS may be especially useful for documenting site eligibility if:

-- The potential site is located in a rural area, where geographically large elementary school attendance areas may obscure localized pockets of poverty, which can be identified through the use of "block group" data. - Available most recent school data shows an area to be close to, but under, the 50 percent threshold, and the "block group" data may reveal specific portions of the school's attendance area, which are SFSP eligible.
+- The potential site is in a rural area, where geographically large elementary school attendance areas may obscure localized pockets of poverty, which can be identified using "block group" data. - The most recent available school data shows an area to be close to, but under the 50 percent threshold, and the "block group" data may reveal specific portions of the school's attendance area, which are SFSP eligible.